juanbrujo/CrawlMapper/README.md

 - Only successful HTTP responses are processed
 - Progress is logged every 10 pages processed
 - URLs containing the search term are highlighted in real-time
+- Simple domain formats are automatically converted to proper sitemap URLs